 The conference will discuss the changing academic relations between China and other countries in Asia and Europe.
 Key questions focus on flows and patterns of academic mobility along the New Silk Road.
 It also investigates initiatives undertaken by universities as well as the conditions under which these are taking place.
 It aims at discussing the impact of these developments on EU-China collaborations, on the global higher education landscape, the key role of the US therein, and on how academic systems between China and Europe will position themselves.

-Researchers and professionals from business and administration as well as NGOs with a link to the New Silk Road and higher education from all fields are welcome to attend the symposium.
+Researchers and professionals from business and administration as well as NGOs with a link to the New Silk Road and higher education from all fields are welcome to join the symposium online.

 Broadcasted from Herrenhausen Palace, Hanover, Germany

-The program for the Herrenhausen Conference can be found in the download section in the column on the right.
+The program for the Herrenhausen Conference will be available shortly in the download section in the column on the right.